SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 In the Handler Mappings view, locate and double-click to the **ExtensionlessUrlHandler-Integrated-4.0** entry.
 The **Edit Managed Handler** dialog will appear.
 Click the **Request Restrictions** button in the Edit Managed Handler dialog to open the Request Restrictions dialog.

-Click to view the **Verbs** tab in the Request Restrictions dialog .
+Click to view the **Verbs** tab in the Request Restrictions dialog.
 Next click the **All Verbs** option, then click **OK** to close the dialog.
 Close the remaining dialogs and close to exit the IIS manager.

 **IIS Manager Handler Mappings:**